bensonwong/responsible-ai-practices/README.md

 # Responsible AI Practices

-This repository aims to collect and refine industry best practices and recommendations on the safe use of AI tools in large organizations that need to protect their data while staying competitive.
+This repository is designed to provide valuable resources for CEOs, directors, and other non-technical professionals, as well as potential contributors, to ensure the safe and responsible use of AI tools in large organizations.
+Our goal is to help protect your data while staying competitive in the market.

 ## Contents